GuideNepalFamilyEducationBudgetPersonal Finance

 Year-1 totalRs 1.15 – 7.3 lakh

 The 7× spread between low and high here is real.
-The same year of being-a-parent is one of the cheapest or one of the priciest years across the entire 18, depending almost entirely on hospital choice and brand preferences.
+The same year of being a parent is one of the cheapest or one of the priciest years across the entire 18, driven almost entirely by hospital choice and brand preferences.
+The delivery-to-first-birthday window gets its own line-by-line breakdown in the real cost of having a baby in Kathmandu.

 Stage 3 — Pre-school / Montessori (ages 2–4)

 Most Kathmandu families enrol in Montessori or playgroup between ages 2 and 4.
-Per SchoolMyKids' Kathmandu pre-school directory, the typical Montessori sits at Rs 6,000–15,000/month, with stationery, snacks, and uniform as add-ons.
+Per SchoolMyKids' Kathmandu pre-school directory, a typical Montessori sits at Rs 6,000–15,000/month, with stationery, snacks, and uniform layered on top.
 Schools like Montessori Kinderworld publish their fee pages publicly and sit in this band.

 StageCap (per month)